|

 UNIX, try googling "UNIX tutorial" for a more formal

+introduction.
 Required UNIX tools (fairly standard) and recommended

 NGS software